Quantum Spacetime Phenomenology: Other Areas of UV Quantum-Spacetime Phenomenology

-Clearly the case for genuine Planck-scale sensitivity for these interferometric studies must be strengthened, but, in spite of the limitations I discussed, our present simple-minded estimates already clearly provide strong encouragement and allowed us to expose the inadequacy of certain folkloristic notions concerning the use of interferometry for Planck-scale physics.
-I should stress in particular that when these pictures were first proposed it was seen by many as a total surprise that one could contemplate Planck-scale effects at frequencies of observation of only $100 Hz$.
-The naive argument goes something like ``Planck-scale noise at Planck frequency", and the Planck frequency is $E_p/\hbar \sim 10^{43} Hz$.
-However in analyzing actual pictures of spacetime fluctuations (even the simple-minded ones described above) one learns that all discrete fluctuations mechanisms tend to affect most significantly the infrared (behaviours of the type $\nu^{-|\alpha|}$).
-This is after all why the simple random-walk picture I described above gave rise to such (relatively) large noise at $100 Hz$.
-That same random-walk noise would become quickly unobservably small at higher frequencies.
+I should also stress that the analysis of these opportunities for quantum-spacetime phenomenology from experiments operating at low observational frequencies $\omega$, is perhaps the most significant and most robust conceptual achievement of the sort of phenomenology of spacetime foam that I am discussing in this subsection.
+When these pictures were first proposed it was seen by many as a total surprise that one could contemplate Planck-scale effects at frequencies of observation of only 100~Hz.
+The naive argument goes something like ``Planck-scale-induced noise must be studied at Planck frequency'', and the Planck frequency is $E_p/\hbar \sim 10^{43}$~Hz.
+However in analyzing actual pictures of quantum-spacetime fuzziness, even the simple-minded ones described above, one becomes familiar with well-known facts establishing (and we should expect this lesson to apply even to more sophisticated picture of quantum-spacetime-induced fuzziness) that discrete fluctuation mechanisms tend to produce very significant effect at low observational frequencies $\omega$, with typical behaviors of the type $\omega^{-|\alpha|}$, even when their charateristic time scale is ultrashort.